DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 In V04/6, a silent video plays with a variety of marble run and construction visuals on screen.
 The child watches the video for the duration of the task:
 ![](images/eeg-RS-V04.png)

-***Users should be aware that, as noted in the title, this is not a true resting state as there is a visual stimulus present.***

 ### Visual Evoked Potential Task (VEP)
 The Visual Evoked Potential Task (v.11.29.23) measures development of visual cortex and response to stimuli, reflecting underlying cortical development via measurement of cortical responses to flashing checkerboard visual stimuli, shown for the duration of the task: